-Best Dating Site for Age 60 or older: OurTime
+Best Dating Site For Over 60: OurTime

 Now that you’re considered a senior citizen and are part of the retiree crowd, your approach to dating is that much more different.
 And while it might not seem like a big stretch from 50, plenty can happen in terms of your energy levels, health and interests as you grow closer to your silver years.
 In fact, you might not even want romantic love, but rather a travel buddy, making OurTime your best bet for this portion of your life.
 Bizzoco shares it’s great for a senior crowd since it caters specifically to singles looking for everyone from companions and travel partners to serious relationships.
 “Older singles can use this platform knowing that they can find matches who are at their maturity level in life,” she explains.
 “OurTime is effective because the site contains a great deal of information without being too overwhelming.
 Additionally, it organizes all the interest you have shown in others and vice versa.”